zhdk/tpf-installers/README.md

 # tpf-tools-intermediate

 **Download:**
-* Go to GitHub: <https://github.com/zhdk/tpf-installers/releases> then "ASSETS" and download the 'install-tpf-tools-intermediate.pkg'
+* Go to GitHub: <https://github.com/zhdk/tpf-installers/releases> then "ASSETS" and download the 'install-tpf-tools-intermediate. pkg'

 **Installation:**
 * Right-click to open the 'install-tpf-tools-intermediate.pkg' and follow the instructions of the installer.